 Small intestine.
 Surgery to remove the tumor and surrounding tissue is the most common treatment for a carcinoid tumor smaller than 1 cm located in the small intestine.
 Surgery for a larger tumor involves removing more surrounding tissue, as well as some surrounding blood vessels and lymph nodes.

 Large intestine.
-The most common treatment for a tumor smaller than 2 cm is the surgical removal of the tumor and surrounding tissue, often done through a colonoscope (see Diagnosis ).
+The most common treatment for a tumor smaller than 2 cm is the surgical removal of the tumor and surrounding tissue, often done through a colonoscope (see the Diagnosis section).
 If the tumor is larger than 2 cm, surgery most often involves an incision through the skin.

 Appendix.
 An appendectomy (removal of the appendix) is usually the only treatment needed for a carcinoid tumor smaller than 1.5 cm.
 For a tumor larger than 2 cm, the removal of about one-third of the colon next to the appendix, along with nearby blood vessels and lymph nodes, is often needed.

 Rectum.
-A rectal carcinoid tumor smaller than 1 cm is treated with electro-fulguration (a procedure that destroys the tumor by heating it with an electric current).
+A rectal carcinoid tumor smaller than 1 cm is treated with electro-fulguration, which destroys the tumor by heating it with an electric current.
 A tumor larger than 2 cm is more likely to grow and spread quickly, so it is removed using the same procedure as is used for rectal cancer in which some of the healthy tissue of the colon or rectum and some of the nearby lymph nodes are removed.

 Your health care team may recommend a treatment plan that includes a combination of the types of treatment described above.
 Surgery is used to relieve symptoms rather than eliminate the cancer at this stage.
 If distant metastases are not causing symptoms, surgery may not be needed.
 If carcinoid syndrome is causing symptoms, surgery to remove as much cancer as possible is often recommended.
 Chemotherapy and radiation therapy may also be offered to help relieve symptoms.
 Participation in clinical trials is encouraged.
 Supportive care will also be important to help relieve symptoms and side effects.

 A remission is when cancer cannot be detected in the body and there are no symptoms.
 This may also be called “no evidence of disease” or NED.